rontarrant/gtkDcoding/docs/_posts/2019-01-11-0000-introduction-to-gtkDcoding.md

 C:\D\dmd2\src\
 ```

-Thirdly, you’ll build and install the *GtkD* library…
+Thirdly, you’ll build and install the *GtkD* library...

 Open a command prompt and make your way to where you unzipped `GtkD-3.9` (you’re in the right place if typing `dir` shows you a file named `Build.d`), and build the library with the command: